/ Fabricating-with-monel-tube-bending-flaring-and-cutting-techniques

 What are the key specifications of TSM Technology's Monel tubes?

-TSM Technology offers Monel 400 (UNS N04400) tubes compliant with ASTM B163, ASME SB163, and EN 10095 standards.
-The tubes are available in outer diameters ranging from 6.0mm to 114mm, wall thicknesses from 0.5mm to 15mm, and lengths up to 15000mm.
-Custom specifications and surface treatments like sandblasting and anodising are also available.
+TSM Technology has Monel 400 (UNS N04400) tubes that meet the requirements of ASTM B163, ASME SB163, and EN 10095.
+The tubes come in lengths up to 15,000mm, with outside sizes from 6mm to 114mm and wall thicknesses from 0.5mm to 15mm.
+You can also get custom sizes and surface processes like sandblasting and anodizing.

 Expert Monel Tube Fabrication Solutions | TSM TECHNOLOGY